SSHari/semantic-fn/README.md

 - **Unary expressions:** A prefix `!` which performs a logical not and `-` to negate a number and any `MODIFIER` which modifies the value after it.
 - **Binary expressions:** The following infix arithmetic operators (+, -, \*, /) and the following logical operators (==, ===, !=, !==, <, <=, >, >=).
 These operators behave the same way you would expect them to behave in JavaScript.
 - **Parentheses:** A way to group other expressions to show desired precedence.
+- **Statements:** A statement is a series of tokens which can be executed in isolation. `semantic-fn` opts to return the value of a statement which means there's no need for an explicit `return` keyword and the last statement in the parsed descriptor string is the return value of the returned function.
+The following statement types exist:
+  - **Expression**: Any expression followed by a new line which signifies the end of the expression.

 #### Special Considerations